Changing Universities After Getting a German Student Visa: A Step-by-Step Guide 2026

 To maintain a clean immigration record, students should adhere to the following best practices:

-1. Is it risky to change universities before I arrive in Germany?
+Is it risky to change universities before I arrive in Germany on my student visa?

-Yes.
-Your study visa is tied to a specific university and location.
-If you do not clarify changes with the embassy in advance, it could cause delays at border control or even lead to a residence permit denial.
+Yes, it is risky.
+Your German student visa is tied to a specific university and location.
+If you do not clarify the change with the German embassy in advance, it could cause delays at border control or even lead to a residence permit denial.
+Getting a response from a German embassy regarding a mid-process switch is very difficult.
+Consistency between your visa application and your actual enrollment is essential.

-2. Can I switch degree programs after entering Germany?
+Can I switch degree programs after entering Germany on a student visa?

-Yes, within the first 18 months (three semesters) and in the same field of study.
-You must notify the Foreigners’ Authority.
+Yes, within the first 18 months (three semesters) and within the same field of study, you can switch degree programs after arriving in Germany.
+You must notify the Foreigners' Authority (Ausländerbehörde) of the change.
+Switching to a completely different field of study may require additional approval and documentation.

-3. Does a change of university affect my right to work?
+Does changing university in Germany affect my right to work as a student?

-As long as you maintain a valid student residence permit, your right to work (140 full days or 280 half days per year) remains intact.
-However, you must ensure your new permit reflects these rights.
+As long as you maintain a valid student residence permit, your right to work (140 full days or 280 half days per year) is generally not immediately affected by a university change.
+However, you must ensure there is no gap in your student enrollment status, as the right to work is tied to your active student status.
+Notify the Ausländerbehörde promptly to avoid complications.